 Getting in shape/eating healthier was the only resolution with a higher response rate than saving more money, and it just edged it out at 37 percent of responses to 36 percent.

-Making Changes in Your Financial Life Can Be Easier Than You Think
+Accomplishing Your Financial Goals Is Easier Than You Think

 The fact that so many people have major concerns about their financial picture might come as a relief to many who were worried that they were alone, however, the other good news is that some simple strategies can make saving more money an easy resolution to meet.